amanchokshi/EMBERS/README.md

 conda deactivate
 ```
-while in the homr dir of this repository.
+while in the home dir of this repository.

 When running code in this repository, ensure that `beam-env`is active.